dabeaz/curio/README.rst

 Curio is a modern library for performing reliable concurrent I/O using Python coroutines and the explicit async/await syntax introduced in Python 3.5.
-Its programming interface is based on common system programming abstractions such as sockets, files, tasks, subprocesses, locks, and queues.
-Unlike libraries that use a callback-based event loop, curio is implemented as a queuing system.
+Its programming model is based on cooperative multitasking and common system programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
+Under the covers, it is based on a task queuing system, not a callback-based event loop.
 As such, it is considerably easier to debug, offers a variety of advanced features, and runs faster.

 An Example
 ----------